List of Abbott Elementary characters: Chanae and Devin

 Chanae and Devin are underpaid cafeteria workers at Abbott, who find Janine overly pushy and mildly annoying.
 In "Art Teacher", Devin refuses to allow Jacob and Barbara to make new menu items for the cafeteria, as he and the rest of the cafeteria staff have no time to prepare extra food.
-He also disrespectfully dismissies Jacob & Barbara's attempts of extending help with the meals.
+He also disrespectfully dismisses Jacob and Barbara's attempts of extending help with the meals.